 Racing wagering is full of colourful terms.

 It is called Dutch betting after a famous American punter/slash mobster named Arthur Simon Flegenheimer.
 Dutch was his nickname, although he was of German and Jewish lineage.

-The definition of a Dutch or an Arb bet is a series of punts that returns a profit if the sum of the reciprocals of the decimal odds of each selection is less than one and each selection is less than one and each bet is sized such that the payout in each outcome is the same.
+The definition of a Dutch bet is a series of punts that returns a profit if the sum of the reciprocals of the decimal odds of each selection is less than one and each selection is less than one and each bet is sized such that the payout in each outcome is the same.

 If that last bit confused you, do not feel alone.

 We wrote it and we do not know what it means.

 If we were to boil it down to one simple sentence, it would be, “Dutching is a way to back more than one runner for different odds in the hopes that the profits will exceed the losses.”